-- You can share information without patient authorization as it relates to TPO - Other covered entities will request only minimum necessary to perform their job - You may request the minimal information necessary from them for reasons of TPO without patient authorization - May need to verify the requestor according to policy
+- You can share information without patient authorization as it relates to TPO. - Other covered entities will request only minimum necessary to perform their job. - You may request the minimal information necessary from them for reasons of TPO without patient authorization. - May need to verify the requestor according to policy.

-Disclosing PHI to Family Members and Friends who call the unit
+Disclosing PHI to Family and Friends

-- Patient will be assigned a four-digit passcode that will be needed to get non-directory information - Distribution of passcode will be responsibility of patient - May be changed during treatment - Revocation and password change form must be routed to FPO - Passcode will be last 4-digits of patient account number
+- Patient will be assigned a four-digit passcode that will be needed to get nondirectory information. - Distribution of passcode will be responsibility of patient. - May be changed during treatment - Revocation and password change form must be routed to FPO - Passcode will be last 4-digits of patient account number.